Getting Started with Adapnex

 |

-In Adapnex, your control logic is encapsulated in Tasks.
-A Task is simply a C++ class that contains your variables and your logic.
-Crucially, this task doesn’t know about the hardware yet.
-It operates on pure software variables, making it easy to test and reuse.
+Crucially, this task doesn’t know about the hardware.
+It operates on pure software variables, which makes it easy to test, reuse, and simulate.

 #pragma once